-The Kapiti Coast is primed for growth, with significant new infrastructure being developed, and new amenities such as the Te Raukura ki Kāpiti (Kāpiti Coast Performing Arts Centre), recently completed.
+The Kāpiti Coast is primed for growth, with significant new infrastructure being developed, and amenities such as the Te Raukura ki Kāpiti (Kāpiti Coast Performing Arts Centre), recently completed.
 Our district has a lot to offer to new residents, businesses and visitors and the district provides significant opportunity to support the growth of a more resilient Wellington region.

-Like all districts, there are also issues and challenges that we need to address, while our infrastructure is improving there is also a need to plan for the future and to consider what else is required to make our existing industries and communities more attractive and resilient.
-To continue to support quality growth we need to better understand these opportunities and ensure these don't impact our future potential.
+Like all districts, there are issues and challenges that must be addressed.
+While our infrastructure is improving, there is a need to plan for the future and to consider what else is required to make our existing industries and communities more attractive and resilient.
+To continue to support quality growth we need to better understand these opportunities.
+A failure to do so could adversely impact our future potential.

 We need to understand our key sectors, and emerging opportunities, to strategically plan to enable sustainable growth.
 We need to support our existing business and enable new businesses to grow.
-We also need to attract more visitors, more talent, and more investment.
+We also need to attract more visitors, talent, and investment.
 We need to nurture entrepreneurship and innovation and grow the skills and capability of our industries.
-Critically, we also need to support our rangatahi/young people into sustainable pathways to employment and leadership, particularly those not currently in Employment, Education or Training (NEETs).
+Critically, we also need to support our rangatahi/young people into sustainable pathways to employment and leadership, particularly those not currently in Employment, Education or Training (NEET).

 Our district, like others across the region and nationally, faces the unprecedented challenge of responding to and recovering from the Covid-19 pandemic.
-Understanding the ongoing and longer-term impacts of the pandemic will be a priority for our businesses and community alike and the District will prepare a recovery plan which will sit alongside this Strategy.
+Understanding the ongoing and longer-term impacts of the pandemic will be a priority for our businesses and community alike.
+This will take the form of a recovery plan which will sit alongside this Strategy.

-Despite the immediate impacts and uncertainties created by Covid-19, over the longer term, the Kāpiti Coast's economy is well positioned to grow and prosper, with opportunities for partners to work together and for the district to work more closely and strategically with our neighbouring regions.
+Despite the immediate impacts and uncertainties created by Covid-19, over the longer term, the Kāpiti Coast's economy is well positioned to grow and prosper.
+There are opportunities for partners to work together and for the district to work more closely and strategically with our neighbouring regions.
 This collaboration will enable better economic outcomes and more inclusive growth, benefiting our residents, communities, and businesses.

-These issues set the context for this Strategy which replaces our 2015-2018 Economic Development Strategy and provides the framework for the development of the Kāpiti Coast economy.
+These issues set the context for this Strategy, which replaces our 2015-2018 Economic Development Strategy and provides the framework for the development of the Kāpiti Coast economy.
 A strong inclusive economy means more opportunity and greater well-being for all and allows individuals, whanau, and communities the freedom to pursue their own prosperity.

 In this Strategy, we set out an implementation plan with clear actions that have been developed with iwi, other partners, wider stakeholders, and the community.
 These actions will be delivered through partnership.
-This partnership will be fundamental to our success and to building strong foundations with our communities across each of the wellbeing's over the next three years (Figure 2).
+This partnership will be fundamental to our success and to building strong foundations with our communities across each of the wellbeing's over the next three years (Figure 1).

-Figure 2: Our Foundations for Success
+Figure 1: Our Foundations for Success